POWER YOUR WAY THROUGH A VEGAN APPROACH

 Power your way through a vegan approach

 I have been a vegan for years and exercised for years as well.
 The workouts came before being vegan.
-Yet I have never felt like a lacked anything in my diet to power through my workouts or even physically in muscle.
+Yet I have never felt like I lacked anything in my diet to power through my workouts or even physically in muscle.
 I hear most people trying to lose weight or get fitter say that their gym trainers insist they eat animal protein to beef up.
 But this is actually not true.
-To gain muscle or power through your workout, you do not need animal protein.
+You do not need animal protein to gain muscle or power through your workout.

 Vegan power and your workouts